xrdocs/ncs5500/_tutorials/introducing-nc57-mod-s-lc.md

 ![NC57-MOD-S-FV.png]({{site.baseurl}}/images/NC57-MOD-S-Arch.png)
 _Figure 3: NC57-MOD-S Modular Line Card Archtecture_

 A single J2 ASIC is the primary building block of the Line card.
-It has another LC CPU complex and DRAM for deep buffering.
+There is also LC CPU complex present in the line card.
+This line card support deep buffering with the help of integrated Hing Bandwidth Memory(8GB).
 The NIF interfaces are connected to the fixed front panel ports via a PHY that enables MACsec capability in those ports. the two MPA slots are directly connected via a group of NIFs allowing a maximum throughput of 800Gbps per MPA slots.
 Most of the MPAs contain PHY internally enabling support  MACsec encryption.

 ### Dimensions , Weights etc.